xiaoyuanxun/ICPSwap-OpenAPI/core/SwapPool.md

 `batchRefreshIncome`: refresh the benefits of a group of positions by ids

 input parameters:
-- a list of position id
+- a list of position ids

 output parameters:
 - totalTokensOwed0: total token0 benefit of the position id list